enclave-projects/memoirvault/ABOUT-PROJECT.md

 - **User Empowerment**: Clear mechanisms for data export and deletion empower users, enhancing trust and compliance with privacy regulations.
 - **Potential for AI Integration**: Future versions can integrate AI-powered summarization and timeline analysis using vector search capabilities in NeonDB.

+### 6. Recent Enhancements

+- **AI Helper Integration**: Implemented Google Gemini API for writing assistance and memoir suggestions
+- **Enhanced File Management**: Comprehensive deletion system for individual entries with R2 storage cleanup
+- **Debug Tools**: Added R2 storage consistency testing and debugging endpoints
+- **Issue Reporting**: Integrated GitHub issue creation for user feedback and bug reports
+- **Improved UX**: Enhanced modal designs with backdrop blur effects and better user interactions

-### 6. Future Enhancements
+### 7. Future Enhancements

-- **AI-powered autobiography insights**: Use large language models for personalized story summarization and content suggestions.
+- **Advanced AI insights**: Enhanced story summarization and personalized content analysis
-- **Offline mode**: Allow users to draft entries without internet, syncing securely once reconnected.
+- **Offline mode**: Allow users to draft entries without internet, syncing securely once reconnected
-- **Collaboration & Sharing**: Optional features for sharing parts of stories with trusted friends or family.
+- **Collaboration & Sharing**: Optional features for sharing parts of stories with trusted friends or family
-- **Mobile Apps**: Build native or progressive web app versions for accessibility on all devices.
+- **Mobile Apps**: Build native or progressive web app versions for accessibility on all devices
+- **Advanced Search**: Full-text search across all entries with filtering capabilities

-### 7. Conclusion
+### 8. Conclusion

 This project delivers a **unique intersection of privacy, personal storytelling, and modern cloud technologies**.
 By combining Next.js’ performance and flexibility with Cloudflare R2’s cost-effective storage and NeonDB’s innovative serverless DB, it creates a compelling platform for users to digitally preserve their life stories with full control and security.